getsentry/sentry-javascript/README.md

 **fetchHeaders** - Generate a HEAD request to gather header information to send with the message.
 This defaults to 'false' because it doesn't work on cross-domain requests.

+**signatureUrl** - Use a server side url to get a signature for the message.
+See below in the "Security" section for more details.

 ## Logging Errors